Broward County woman found dead in Georgia river

 The Georgia Bureau of Investigation is working with the Broward Sheriff's Office to try to determine what led up to Barriner's death.

-A neighbor told Local 10 News reporter Ian Margol that family members had been reaching out to Barriner on her cellphone and believe that someone else was responding to their text messages, pretending to be her.
+A neighbor told Local 10 News reporter Ian Margol that family members had been contacting Barriner on her cellphone and believe that someone else was responding to their text messages, pretending to be her.

 Results from an autopsy are pending.

-A spokesperson for Memorial Regional Hospital confirmed that Barriner was an employee at the hospital in Hollywood.
+A representative for Memorial Regional Hospital confirmed that Barriner was an employee at the hospital in Hollywood.

 Anyone with information about the case is asked to call the Georgia Bureau of Investigation at 912-729-6198 or the Darien Police Department at 912-437-6644.